 To identify and define the public interface methods for a general game level

 While the parsing and loading process of a scene file is interesting to a game engine designer, the client should never need to concern themselves with these details.
 This project aims at developing a well-defined interface between the engine and the client.
-This interface will hide the complexity of the engine internal core from the client and thus avoid situations such as requiring access to the loop module from MyGame in the first project of this chapter, the Game Loop project.
+This interface will hide the complexity of the engine internal core from the client and thus avoid situations such as requiring access to the loop module from MyGame in the first project of this chapter.

 The Scene File